Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Experimental Results

-To further illustrate the effectiveness of the proposed method, we examine a subset of MNIST test digits for which the performance of the FGSM, PGD, and our $ARMOR_{\alpha}$ ($adv_{s,l}+nat$) methods differ, i.e., the digits for which at least one, but not all three of these methods failed under adversarial attack.
+To qualitatively verify the effectiveness of the proposed method, we examine a subset of MNIST test digits for which the performance of the FGSM, PGD, and our $ARMOR_{\alpha}$ methods differ, i.e., the digits for which at least one, but not all three of these methods failed under adversarial attack.
 This subset consists of 225 digits out of the 10,000 digit MNIST test set.
 The models robustified with FGSM, PGD, and our method correctly classified 54 digits (24.00\%), 100 digits (44.44\%), and 198 digits (88.00\%) out of this set, respectively.
 Figure~\ref{fig:mnist} shows the results on 12 randomly selected examples from the constructed set of 225 digits.
-We see that our method exhibits significantly greater robustness on this subset of digits, and on the test set overall (see Table \ref{tab:img_goal2}), though there remains a subset of ``difficult" samples on which all three methods fail under adversarial attack.
-Figure~\ref{fig:plain} depicts the performance of the non-robust model under the PGD attack for the random sample described above, while Figure~\ref{fig:fgsm}, Figure~\ref{fig:pgd}, and Figure~\ref{fig:ours} show the corresponding performance under PDG attack of the same CNN model robustified by adversarial training with FGSM, PDG, and our proposed $ARMOR_{\alpha}$ ($adv_{s,l}+nat$) method respectively.
+We see that our method, $ARMOR_{\alpha}$ ($adv_{s}+nat$) shown in Figure~\ref{fig:ours}, exhibits significantly greater robustness on this subset of digits, though there remains a subset of ``difficult'' samples on which all three methods fail under adversarial attack.